A Response to the Editorial “America Needs a New Sexual Revolution” by Melissa Mackenzie

 The complementarian world is a world in which one is taught there are only two options concerning women (I know this because (Link): I used to be one myself for many years):

--either be and live as a traditional values person who believes all women are, or should be, passive, dainty, and delicate and should marry young and have children, or, -be and live as a bra-burning, man-hating, liberal feminist.
+-either be and live as a traditional values person who believes all women are, or should be, passive, dainty, and delicate and should marry young and have children,

 I present a third option, which is hated by some liberals (when I bring it to their attention), and it’s an option that is never even considered by other conservatives, which is as follows: